%20(2).avif)

 The use of databases integration into any software development project out there is crucial, consisting of many useful benefits:

-Our experience with MySQL helped us build practical runbooks, automation, and delivery patterns that improve uptime, performance, and operability for teams running transactional workloads at scale across cloud and on-prem environments.
+Our experience with MySQL helped us build repeatable runbooks, automation, and delivery patterns that improve availability, performance, and security for transactional workloads across cloud, Kubernetes, and on-prem environments.

 Some of the things we did include: